Terms and conditions

 Providing creative vision and leadership on campaigns including “Walk her Walk” for Morton Salt, Glade’s “Museum of Feelings”, and The Brady Campaign’s “Zero Minutes of Fame”, Liz’s digital-first point of view has led to work that has been recognized at numerous award shows including Cannes, the One Show, and the Clios.

-Melina is CEO of CP+B Scandinavia, which includes offices in Gothenburg and Stockholm.
+Melina is CEO of Uncle Unicorn, which includes offices in Gothenburg and Stockholm.
 Until her promotion to CEO in September 2016, Melina was the Client Service Director responsible for CP+B Scandinavia’s client service departments.
 Prior to joining CP+B in 2015, Melina was the CEO of the Swedish advertising agency Shout.
 She holds a Master’s Degree in International Marketing and has extensive sales and marketing experience includes serving International and Scandinavian clients on both the agency and client side.
 Most notably, she was as the Marketing Director responsible for sales and marketing for Burger King across Scandinavia and the Netherlands.
 Melina has also covered many miles as Marketing Manager for Continental Tires.

 Chief Creative Officer, BETC London